hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/4_clean_up.md

 2. Open the S3 bucket created during the deployment and check it's contents.
 You may wish to retain the processed CSV files for future use.
 Remember Azure data egress charges apply each time they are pulled.
 If you wish to retain the files move the *azurecidprocessed* folder to another S3 bucket.
 ![Images/cidazure-cleanup-cfn-s3move](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-cleanup-cfn-s3move.png?width=1000px)

-3. When you are ready, select the S3 bucket created by your deployment and click **Empty**
+3. When you are ready, select the S3 bucket created by the deployment and click **Empty**
 ![Images/cidazure-cleanup-cfn-s3empty](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-cleanup-cfn-s3empty.png?width=1000px)

-4. Follow the on-screen instructions to confirm your action.
+4. Follow the on-screen instructions to confirm the action.

 5. Select the bucket again and click **Delete**.
-Following the on-screen instructions to confirm your action.
+Following the on-screen instructions to confirm the action.
 ![Images/cidazure-cleanup-cfn-s3delete](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-cleanup-cfn-s3delete.png?width=500px)

 6. Browse to the CloudFormation service.